opus1269/screensaver/docs/faq.md

   ***

+* **Why can't I select all my albums and photos?**

+    There is a daily limit to the number of times the extension can access Google Photos.
+To prevent exceeding this limit, the extension limits the number of albums you can select and the number of photos that are retrieved for each album.

+  ***

 * **Why are some of my photos upside down or on their side?**

     If this is the case, you need to turn off the